2664002/Task/README.md

 train.py: Fetches transaction data from a MySQL database and publishes it to a Kafka topic. transaction_producer.py: Trains a fraud detection model using historical transaction data and saves the trained model for scoring. transaction_consumer.py: Consumes real-time transaction data from Kafka, uses the trained model to predict fraud, and outputs predictions for further use.
+# Full Dataset
+The full `transactions.csv` dataset is too large to include in this repository.
+You can download it [here](https://link-to-your-file).

 Files and Descriptions
 1. train.py
 This script acts as the Kafka Producer that fetches historical transaction data from MySQL and publishes it to a Kafka topic for real-time processing.